Comparing Getinge (GNGBY) & Its Peers

 |2.55

-As a group, “Electromedical equipment” companies have a potential upside of 15.32%.
-Given Getinge’s competitors higher probable upside, analysts plainly believe Getinge has less favorable growth aspects than its competitors.
+As a group, “Electromedical equipment” companies have a potential upside of 15.39%.
+Given Getinge’s peers higher probable upside, analysts plainly believe Getinge has less favorable growth aspects than its peers.

-Getinge pays an annual dividend of $0.26 per share and has a dividend yield of 0.7%.
-Getinge pays out 16.6% of its earnings in the form of a dividend.
-As a group, “Electromedical equipment” companies pay a dividend yield of 0.6% and pay out 28.3% of their earnings in the form of a dividend.
-Getinge is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.

-This table compares Getinge and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Getinge and its peers top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue